 Simply put, a mood board is a collection of images gathered together in collage form.
 They are used extensively in design and photography to communicate the direction of a project.

 Miscommunication occurs when people have different ideas about what different terms mean.
 You may have one idea about what constitutes a “dark and moody” shot while your client may have another.
-Your perception of the colour teal may be someone else’s green.
+Your perception of the color teal maybe someone else’s green.

-Having a mood board can help you and your client define the lighting style, colour treatment, composition, or any other important elements that are desired for the final images.
+Having a mood board can help you and your client define the lighting style, color treatment, composition, or any other important elements that are desired for the final images.